sratsimba/hapi-auto-route/README.md

 [![NPM](https://nodei.co/npm/hapi-auto-route.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/hapi-auto-route/)

 hapi-auto-route is a hapi plugin that lets you load route objects automatically from a directory.
+And allow routes path to be prefixed.

 ## Installation